SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 - Past error values
 - Past controller outputs

-Just like laplace transforms can be used in continuous systems to obtain transfer function, in discrete systems we can use Z transform to the same effect, but instead of getting them in s domain we use Z domain, we given they are interchangeable between them means we can convert continuous systems in discrete systems.
+Just like laplace transforms can be used in continuous systems to obtain the transfer function, in discrete systems we can use Z transform to the same effect, but instead of getting them in s(seconds) domain we use Z domain.

+Given they are interchangeable between them means we can convert continuous systems in discrete systems.

 This transition will lose some of the meaning given to continuous/discrete system.